 But, it really wasn’t about my new adventures: listening to how my work made me feel and prompted a much more profound journey:

 Realizing what I wanted to do with my life.
 That’s a question many people never find an answer to, and I feel very blessed to have discovered my answer.

 Contrary to the negative emotions, how your work makes you feel can validate your path and assure you through difficult seasons of your career.

-Positive or negative: how your work makes you feel is a compass.
+Positive or negative: how your work makes you feel is important.
+In fact, it’s a compass.
 Where is it pointing?

 3. My life is full of things that matter to me

 An entire cultural movement can’t be wrong: if something doesn’t spark joy within you, it should exit your life.